THE CHECKING-IN SAFETY CHECKLIST FOR TRAVEL WITH BABIES AND TODDLERS

 Watch out for coffeemakers, alarm clocks, and hairdryers that may be pulled off of surfaces by curious toddlers, either by their cords or the objects themselves.
 Lamp, TV, and Internet cables and cords may also need attention.
 Outlets may appear where not expected, such as at the base of lamps on desks or bedside tables.

 Check cupboards and drawers for knives, coffee makers with glass carafes, and other hazards that may be within reach, including matches if the stove is gas.
 Dishwashing detergent and/or cleaning supplies may be kept in an accessible cupboard.
 Be aware that ovens, refrigerators, or dishwashers may be more easily opened than yours at home.

 Soaps, shampoos, and lotions may need to be moved from within reach.
-In vacation rentals and personal homes, check for cleaning supplies, medicines, matches, and other hazardous products that may be stored in the bathroom.
+In vacation rentals and personal homes, check for cleaning supplies, medicines, matches, and other hazardous in the bathroom.

 Be sure to store your own toiletries and travel kits out of reach of your child (those with built-in hooks or loops that can be hung from robe hooks or from shower or closet rods can be helpful).